distantnative/panel-bar/GUIDE.md

 ```

 ### pbIframe (class panelBarIframe)
-The `var pbIframe` includes the main instance of the `panelBarIframe` class, which is used for all elements that feature the iFrame mode (link click opens panel in an iFrame).
+`var pbIframe` holds the main instance of the `panelBarIframe` class, which is used for all elements that feature the overlay mode (link opens panel page in an iframe).

 Selected properties which might be useful for you:
 ```javascript